Kristina01111000/WordPressTheme/README.md

 		-> images in email document
 		-> is he going to make videos?
 	-> get several more images for the front page
-		-> added check on :
+		-> check on these pictures for vibes:
 			- Practical benefits img
 			- 4E Psy -> zodiac wheels won't load, .eps not .jpeg or .png won't load onto wp
-			-
+			- Mission/vision picture
 	-> make the groups
 		-> one for each of the header tabs
 	-> setup backlog of weekily topics